-- 1. Sign up for 'go' days during the following lunar month. - 2.
-Using xephem set for the date of the following new moon print out the following: - (a) A Sky View showing the entire sky with the labeled location of the target. - (b) A .xephem/datatbl.txt file recording basic data (RA, dec, altitude, air mass, ...) for the target at the suggested observation time. - (c) A copy&pasted list of basic data on the stars (e.g., from SAO\LX200.edb) used to locate the target.At least one nearby star should be a 'focus star' with mag ~4-5.
+- 1. Sunset time.
+(Typically you are expected to arrive at the observatory $\sim 30$ minutes before sunset.) - 2.
+Using xephem set for about two hours after sunset print out the following: - (a) A Sky View showing the entire sky with the labeled location of the target. - (b) A .xephem/datatbl.txt file recording basic data (RA, dec, altitude, air mass, ...) for the target at the suggested observation time.
 The file using.xephem.txt describes what data you need to have recorded. - 3.
-Using Aladin (or web-based skyview.gsfc.nasa.gov) print out the following finding charts for your target cluster: - (a) a low magnification (degree scale) image showing both a finder LX200 star and the desired CCD frame. - (b) an image scaled to about the CCD frame size (0.5°) showing exactly the desired CCD frame.
+Using Aladin (or web-based skyview.gsfc.nasa.gov) print out the following finding charts for your target cluster: - (a) a low magnification (degree scale) image showing the desired CCD frame. - (b) an image scaled to about the CCD frame size (0.5°) showing exactly the desired CCD frame.
 (Since the target CCD frame must include calibrated stars, clearly you must know where the calibrated stars are in the target.)
 Record the RA and dec for your target frame(s).